Professor Mark John Costello

 - Sea lice parasites and aquaculture

-- Advisory Board of the new European Journal of Taxonomy (2012-)
+- On Editorial Advisory Board of the new European Journal of Taxonomy

-- Advisory Board of the new journal BioInvasions Records, the International Journal of Applied Research on Biological Invasions (2012-)
+- On Editorial Advisory Board of the new journal BioInvasions Records, the International Journal of Applied Research on Biological Invasions

-- First editorial board of new journal Aquaculture Environment Interactions (2009-)
+- Member of first editorial board of journal Aquaculture Environment Interactions

-- European and World Registers of Marine Species at www.marinespecies.org (1999 and 2007-present)
+- First chair of the European and World Registers of Marine Species at www.marinespecies.org

-- The Environmental Sciences Association of Ireland 1994
+- Founded the Environmental Sciences Association of Ireland in 1994

 Selected publications and creative works (Research Outputs)